maplibre/maplibre-style-spec/docs/types.md

 }
 ```

-## Projection Mode
+## Projection Type

-There are currently two projection modes implemented.
+There are currently two projection types implemented.

 - `mercator` - A web mercator projection
 - `globe` - A spherical projection